catch22/pw/README.txt

   Usage: pw [options] [[userquery@]pathquery]

   Options:
     --version     show program's version number and exit -h, --help    show this help message and exit
-    -E, --echo  display passwords on console (as opposed to copying them to the clipboard)
+    -E, --echo    echo passwords on console (as opposed to copying them to the clipboard)
+    -S, --strict  fail if more than one result has been found

 ------------------------------
 Sample ``.passwords.yaml.asc``